Rolias/trello-helper/src/customFieldRemoved.md

+# Creating Custom Fields with API

-Almost all this worked (not the list stuff) but it doesn't seem that it's worth doing this type of stuff through the API.
-Need to be able to read and write the custom fields but not create and manipulate them
+Almost of all the effort to add custom fields throught the API worked (not the list stuff) but it doesn't seem that it's worth doing.
+Need to be able to read and write the custom fields but not create and manipulate them through the API.
+(Turns out the list stuff was related to the underlying library I was using so I ditched it and now I just just the request native promises lib).

 ```javascript
  // ========================== Custom Fields ======================================